 In February 1959, Billy Wilder told the New York Herald Tribune of his relief at having finished Some Like It Hot.
 ‘I am eating better,’ he said.
 ‘My back doesn’t ache any more.
 I am able to sleep for the first time in months.
 And I can look at my wife without wanting to hit her because she’s a woman.
 Would I direct Marilyn again?
 I have discussed this with my doctor and my psychiatrist and my accountant.
 They tell me I’m too old and too rich to go through it again.’

 Nonetheless, Some Like It Hot was an instant success, and Marilyn won a Golden Globe for her role.
 It remains her most popular movie, and is now considered one of the greatest comedies ever made.
 Tony Curtis is justly proud of the film, and of his own fine performance.

-Even without Some Like It Hot, Monroe’s mythic status is unsurpassed, whereas Curtis’s fame is forever tied to hers.
+Even without Some Like It Hot, Monroe’s mythic status is unsurpassed, whereas Curtis’s fame is at least partly tied to hers.
 This may explain his dilemma; resentment of Marilyn, and envy of her undiminished appeal, paired with his increasingly desperate need to forge a bond with her in the public imagination to sustain our interest.

 Marilyn Monroe: A Life of the Actress by Carl Rollyson (Umi Research Press, 1986)